Neuroscience

 Course Experience: University-Based Experience

-Note: Priority will be given to students enrolled in the Cellular/Molecular stream Specialist and Specialist Co-op programs in Neuroscience.
-Students enrolled in the Systems/Behavioural stream Specialist and Specialist Co-op programs in Neuroscience and the Major program in Neuroscience will be admitted as space permits.
+Note: 1.
+Priority will be given to students enrolled in the Specialist/Specialist Co-op programs in Neuroscience - Cellular/Molecular Stream.
+Students enrolled in the Specialist/Specialist Co-op programs in Neuroscience - Systems/Behavioural Stream and the Major/Major Co-op programs in Neuroscience will be admitted as space permits.
+2. Students may complete a maximum of 0.5 credits from [NROC60H3 or NROC63H3].

 NROC61H3 - Learning and Motivation